False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 Pro.

 Con.
-Efforts to promote engagement by interested and concerned parties may require resources that are currently unavailable.
-Further, the action of reporting (i.e., where and to whom) and the need for the reporting system to respond may not be feasible in the current regulatory structure as there is not an “Office of Medical Device Promotion” equivalent to the OPDP at the FDA.
-An increase in device reports by healthcare professionals without the infrastructure to support the review and response to them may negatively impact the program's effectiveness.
+Initial engagement of interested and concerned parties is required, which may be difficult to inspire.
+Further, the action of reporting (i.e., where and to whom) and the need to ensure the responsiveness of any implemented reporting system may not be feasible in the current regulatory structure (e.g., there is not an “Office of Medical Device Promotion” equivalent of the OPDP at the FDA).
+If a similar increase in reports by healthcare professionals is seen with devices as with drugs without having the infrastructure in place to support the review and response to submitted reports may negatively impact the effectiveness of the program.

 Criterion 3: Cost